lmnzx/learning/README.md

-# learning-dsa
+# learning
-just trying to learn dsa
+just trying to learn